Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 When Kepware connects to IoT Edge, it will do so with MQTT over TLS.
 The Edge Hub module will provide it with a server certificate for the TLS connection and the KepServerEx must trust that certificate.

-* if you used a production certificate from a company like Baltimore, DigiCert, etc to set up your IoT Edge device, or a corporate certificate based on a Certificate Authority(CA) that your KepServerEx will trust, you can skip this step
+* if you used a production certificate from a company like Baltimore, DigiCert, etc to set up your IoT Edge device, or a corporate certificate based on a Certificate Authority(CA) that your KepServerEx will already trust, you can skip this step
-  * if you used the dev/test-only [convenience scripts](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway-linux#certificate-creation) provided by the IoT product group, you need to copy the Root CA certificate from your IoT Edge box.
+  * if you used the dev/test-only [convenience scripts](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway-linux#certificate-creation) provided by the Azure IoT engineering team, you need to copy the Root CA certificate from your IoT Edge box.
 You need to get this certificate to a location from which your KepServerEx can read (either copy local to the KepServerEx or a file share it can reach)
     * If you used the instructions above, this certificate will be located at $CERTDIR/certs/azure-iot-test-only.root.ca.cert.pem  (where $CERTDIR is the directory in which you created your dev/test certificates).
-  * on the KepServerEx, using the Certificate Manager MMC console, import the IoT Edge Root CA certificate into your "Trust Root Certification Authorities" store.
-Make sure you do this for the 'machine', and not 'personal'.
+  * on the KepServerEx, using the Certificate Manager MMC console, import the IoT Edge Root CA certificate into its "Trust Root Certification Authorities" store.
+Make sure you do this for the 'local computer', and not 'personal'.

 ### Name resolution

-The KepServerEx must also be able to resolve the fully-qualified domain name of the IoT Edge gateway to its IP address.
+The KepServerEx must also be able to resolve the fully-qualified domain name (FQDN) of the IoT Edge gateway to its IP address.
+This FQDN **must** match the hostname parameter used in your IoT Edge device's config.yaml file.

 * if you have DNS infrastructure services available in the environment in which your KepServerEx runs, add a DNS entry for your IoT Edge gateway
 * if you do not, or just want to test before you do, you can add a hosts file entry on your KepServerEx for your IoT Edge gateway in the c:\windows\system32\drivers\etc\hosts file

-Either way, ensure your KepServerEx can 'ping' your IoT Edge gateway device by name
+Either way, ensure your KepServerEx can 'ping' your IoT Edge gateway device by this FQDN

 ### Register Kepware with IoT Hub

 Even through Kepware will be physically connecting to IoT Hub via the IoT Edge gateway, it will still authenticate through to IoT Hub.
-In order to do so, IoT Hub needs to know about the KepServerEx.
-To do this, we create an IoT Device in IoT Hub to represent our KepServerEx.
+In order to do so, IoT Hub needs to know about the KepServerEx IoT Gateway agent.
+To do this, we create an IoT Device in IoT Hub to represent our KepServerEx agent.

 To do this,